 According to this chapter, a Member Country demonstrating freedom from infection with AHSV for the entire country or a zone should provide evidence for the existence of an effective surveillance programme.
 The strategy and design of the surveillance programme will depend on the prevailing epidemiological circumstances and should be planned and implemented according to general conditions and methods described in this chapter.
-This requires the support of a laboratory able to undertake identification of infection with AHSV through the virus detection and antibody tests described in the Terrestrial Manual.
+This requires the support of a laboratory able to undertake identification of infection with AHSV through the virus detection and antibody tests.